-- After direct appointments into new positions and Expressions of Interest, it is expected that about 230 staff will be displaced.
+- After direct appointments into new positions and Expressions of Interest, a number of staff will be displaced.
 However, some of these staff will secure new positions at La Trobe – including vacant positions – across all campuses.
-Around 300 new roles are proposed of which about 100 roles are location-independent, maximising opportunities to staff across all of our campuses.
+Around 300 new roles are proposed of which about one third are location-independent, maximising opportunities to staff across all of our campuses.

 - As these appointments have not yet taken place and are contingent on the change proposals being adopted and the outcomes of EOIs and ‘open selection’ job opportunities, the exact number of staff redundancies is not yet known.

 - We estimate that, assuming the change proposals are implemented, the net impact will be in the order of a loss of 200 FTE positions (financial equivalent), delivering a saving of around $28m.